-Instead, try making Baby meals that are versions of what the rest of the family is eating, just mushed or cut until it’s manageable with her gums.
+Instead, try making Baby meals that are versions of what the rest of the family is eating, just mushed or cut until it’s manageable with his gums.
 The only seasoning you might want to try cutting back on for Baby’s sake is salt.
 And speaking of eating with the rest of the family…

 The sincerest form of flattery

 When it comes to Baby eating with the rest of the family at mealtimes, it’s probably best to start as soon as possible.
-If Baby sees you eating the same thing you’re offering her, she is more likely to want to try it, and even if you’re eating something different from what you’re feeding her, Baby is still going to notice what you’re eating, and may be more predisposed to try it later.
+If Baby sees you eating the same thing you’re offering him, he is more likely to want to try it, and even if you’re eating something different from what you’re feeding him, Baby is still going to notice what you’re eating, and may be more predisposed to try it later.
 Yes, that’s a lot of responsibility, but healthy eating is good for both of you, and an appreciation for the occasional healthy treat won’t hurt either of you.

 The novelty of novelty

 Many healthcare professionals advise introducing only one new solid food per week, so that if Baby has an allergic reaction to something, you’ll be able to tell what it’s from.
-However, some evidence suggests that including only one flavor in her diet for a week, aside from not providing a variety of nutrients, limits her taste palate.
+However, some evidence suggests that including only one flavor in his diet for a week, aside from not providing a variety of nutrients, limits his taste palate.
 Instead, unless your doctor advises you otherwise, try introducing a few new foods that are not often allergens to begin with.
 Once Baby is comfortable with a small range of solid foods, try introducing foods that are more commonly allergens at a rate of about once a week.
-Introducing foods at a rate that is less often than once a week could also limit Baby’s taste palate, so keeping up a steady stream of new things for her to try is important, too.
+Introducing foods at a rate that is less often than once a week could also limit Baby’s taste palate, so keeping up a steady stream of new things for him to try is important, too.